mgcaret/romex/README.md

 ## Tradeoffs/Flavors

+First and foremost, this requires a 65C02 or 658xx processor in your //e.

 Unlike the Apple //c firmware, there is no free space in the //e firmware.
 Therefore sacrifices must be made.
 With that in mind, ROM eX comes in two flavors:

  - Sacrificing the tape code ('no_tape').